Human remains from archaeological excavations.

 Egyptian Collection

-It consists as a whole of more than 650 complete skeletons and 1,300 individual skulls, most of which are in an excellent state of conservation.
-Amongst the skeletons, 59 are of the neolitic period.
-Apart from the osteological material, the collection includes 80 heads of mummies (some predynastic), 5 almost complete predynastic mummies and 15 dynastic.
-The material was collected personally by Professor Morro who, in his capacity as anthropologist, took part in the archeological digs of the M.A.I.
+It consists as a whole of more than 500 complete skeletons and 600 individual skulls, most of which are in an excellent state of conservation.
+Amongst the skeletons, 64 are of the neolitic period.
+Apart from the osteological material, the collection includes 80 heads of mummies (some predynastic), about 30 mummified and/or embalmed human bodies from the dynastic and predynastic periods.
+The material was collected personally by Professor Marro who, in his capacity as anthropologist, took part (1913-1935) in the archeological digs of the M.A.I.
 (Italian Archeological Expedition) in Egypt.
 Of all the foreign archeological digs on Egyptian soil, this was the only one to unite the purely archeological purpose with the anthropological one.
 The material comes mainly from the dynastic necropolis of Assiut and from the dynastic and predynastic one of Gebelen in Upper Egypt.
 It has been identified and classified cronologically (from VI to XI dynasty).

 A collection of various skulls

-The anthropological collection of skulls and bones includes collections of various origins including a collection of Etruscan skulls (Tarquinia), a collection of skulls from Gargano, a collection of bones from an ancient ossary found in a cave in Susa (2nd century AD), a collection composed of 30 Longobard skulls from a necropolis at Testona (Moncalieri, Turin), various collections of skulls and bones from medieval Piedmont, and finally a collection of American Indian bones.
-In addition there is a collection of 99 skulls of insane persons (some pathalogical) put together between the end of the 19th century and the beginning of the 20th by Antonio and Giovanni Morro, both of whom were Directors of the Psychiatric Hospital in Collegno.
+The anthropological collection of skulls and bones includes collections of various origins including a collection of Etruscan skulls (Tarquinia), a collection of skulls from Gargano, a collection of bones from an ancient ossary found in a cave in Susa (2nd century AD), various collections of skulls and bones from medieval Piedmont, and finally a collection of American Indian bones.
+In addition there is a collection of 89 skulls of insane persons (some pathalogical) put together between the end of the 19th century and the beginning of the 20th by Antonio and Giovanni Marro, both of whom were Directors of the Psychiatric Hospital in Collegno.

 Cerebrological collection